fluxsauce/fluxsauce.com/index.md

 ## Miscellaneous

 * Father and partner.
-* I make homebrew beer.
+* I make homebrew electronics.
 * I adopt and rescue dogs and cats.
 * I have been a supporter of the [Electronic Frontier Foundation](https://www.eff.org/) since 2012.